XiangLun0713/weatherwhiz-telegram-bot/README.md

 - **/today** - Shows today's weather information for the configured location.
 - **/weather** - Shows the current weather information for the configured location.
+- **/forecast** - Shows the three days weather forecasts for the configured location.
 - **/subscribe** - Subscribes the user to daily weather updates for the configured location.
 - **/unsubscribe** - Unsubscribes the user from daily weather updates for the configured location.
 - **/location** - Shows the current configured location for weather information.